 In the good ol’ days, which is to say the 1990s, it was all about the classified ads.
 Do you recall an anomaly called the newspaper?
 It’s no wonder it went all but extinct.
 They don’t cover the news these days, and who uses paper anymore?
 Back in the 1990s, on any given day I could snag a copy of the daily paper, open it up to the classifieds, and search out the sections that listed homes for sale and homes for sale by owner.
 It was pure heaven: simple, quick, and easy.

-There, in those sections of the paper, was where sellers would post their properties for sale – by the dozens!
+There, in those sections of the paper, sellers posted their properties for sale – by the dozens!
 I’d start mulling over the ads and calling sellers.
 I didn’t know it then but the gurus of the day referred to this as “Dialing for Dollars,” and it worked!
 By the end of the day I’d always have a contract on a house.
 A real winner too!
 A lot of days I’d end up with two or more of them and I felt like I had barely even been trying.

 By 1999, I had such a smooth process in place that I was buying, selling, and holding between 50 and 100 homes in inventory each year.
 It was fantastic, and I felt pretty good for a guy with no silver spoon or formal degree.
 Don’t worry, though.
 I’m not getting smug.
 I’m just telling you where I started.